critical reflections

 Weight and Measure

 Serra's talk, and his attitude, gave me the confidence to establish a firm direction for my Degree Unit at the University of East London, when we immediately engaged in studies and design projects relating objects to themselves and to their sites, and later in my Year 4 Design Research Unit: Landscape:Architecture at the University of Dundee, where, freed from any functional necessities, we happily played with form and space.
-In fact the aesthetic of form and space can be found in the real world, as I discovered at Rhodes Welding outside Lamesa, Texas.
+In fact the aesthetics of form and space can be found in the real world, as I discovered at Rhodes Welding outside Lamesa, Texas.

 Richard Serra: Weight and Measure 1992 © Richard Serra